 - Thirteen GCP Reference Architectures

-As I have previously indicated, I find the Google courses on Coursera to be excellent, as they combine a series of short videos, reading material, labs, and test questions, thus creating a very dynamic experience.
-In any case, they should only be considered as a starting point, being necessary the deepening – according to experience – in each one of the domains using, for instance, the excellent GCP documentation.
+As I have previously indicated, I find the Google courses on Coursera excellent.
+They combine short videos, reading material, labs, and test questions, thus creating a very dynamic experience.
+In any case, they should only be considered as a starting point, being necessary for the deepening – according to experience – in each one of the domains using, for instance, the excellent GCP documentation.

 But you should not limit yourself to online courses.
-I can’t hide the fact that I love books in general, and IT books in particular.
-In fact, I have a huge collection of books dating back to the 80s, which at some point I will donate to a local Cervantina bookstore.
+I can’t hide the fact that I love books in general and IT books in particular.
+In fact, I have a vast collection of books dating back to the 80s, which at some point, I will donate to a local Cervantina bookstore.

-Books provide a deeper and more dynamic experience than videos, which can be a bit monotonous if they are too long – as well as being a much more passive experience – like watching TV.
-The ideal is the combination of audiovisual and written media, thus creating your own learning path.
+Books provide a more profound and dynamic experience than videos, which can be monotonous if they are too long and a much more passive experience – like watching TV.
+The ideal combines audiovisual and written media, thus creating your learning path.

 Part of the job as a Data Engineer consists of creating, integrating, deploying and maintaining data pipelines, both in batch and streaming mode.

-The Data Engineering Quest contains several labs that introduce the creation of different data transformation, IoT, and Machine Learning pipelines, so I find them excellent exercises – and not just for certification.
+The Data Engineering Quest contains several labs that introduce different data transformation, IoT, and Machine Learning pipelines, so I find them excellent exercises – and not just for certification.

 Is it worth it?